Quasi-normal Modes of Static Spherically Symmetric Black Holes in $f(R)$ Theory: Acknowledgments

 \section{Acknowledgments}

-We thank S. Shankaranarayanan for his useful inputs.
+We thank Sumanta Chakraborty, S. Shankaranarayanan and Varun Sahni for the useful inputs.
 This work is supported in part by the Navajbai Ratan Tata Trust.
 SD would like to thank University Grants Commission (UGC), India, for financial support as senior research fellow.